myles/mylesbraithwaite.org/source/_posts/python/2015-11-18-fuzzywuzzy.md

 ---

-So it's pretty bad for doing postal abbreviations but that would probably be better as a sperate function.
+It's pretty bad for doing postal abbreviations but that would probably be better as a sperate function.